call4paperz/call4paperz/README.md

 Click on the `New Github App` button.

 Fill out the form with app name, description, website URL.
-In `User authorization callback URL and Webhook URL` fill in with` http: // localhost: 3000 / auth / github / callback`.
+In `User authorization callback URL and Webhook URL` fill in with` http://localhost:3000/auth/github/callback`.

 Save and after saving you will have the keys at the beginning of the page.